jskorzyn/RHV-4.2-LABs/RHV 4.2 Disaster Recovery - LAB GUIDE.md

 _(Open survey on browser)_

 Pretend this survey is an important business service that should continue working if the company data center fails.
-So the company has a disaster recovery data center that can run workloads in case he primary one fails.
+So the company has a disaster recovery data center that can run workloads in case the primary one fails.
 This means all data must be regularly replicated from the primary to the secondary site.

-In this demonstration I’ll show how this can be achieved using Red Hat Technologies like:
+In this demonstration we will show how this can be achieved using Red Hat Technologies like:

 *  RHV;
 *  Gluster;
 *  Ansible Tower.